Los Banos wins defensive bout with Liberty Ranch

 LOS BANOS — One of the biggest distinctions between good teams and great ones is the ability to close out a game.

-The Los Banos offense struggled for most of Friday evening and was down right bad in the second half against Liberty Ranch, but quarterback Christian Corral and company rose to the occasion when it mattered most.
+The Los Banos offense struggled for most of Friday evening and was downright bad in the second half against Liberty Ranch of Galt, but quarterback Christian Corral and company rose to the occasion when it mattered most.

-The Tigers had failed to record a single first down in the second half and had barely possessed the ball for just over six minutes when it took over after a missed field goal try with 4:55 to play.
-LB coach Dustin Caropreso turned to his big, mean offensive line and the Tiger ground game to run out the clock.
+The Tigers had failed to record a first down in the second half and possessed the ball for just over six minutes when it took over after a missed field goal try with 4:55 to play.
+Los Banos coach Dustin Caropreso turned to his big, mean offensive line and the Tigers’ ground game to run out the clock.
 His team responded with four big first downs to seal Los Banos’ 12-9 victory over the Hawks at Loftin Stadium.

 “The pass interference gave us a big confidence boost, and then all of a sudden we were in a rhythm.”

-It didn’t appear it was going to be a defensive struggle as Liberty Ranch (1-1) scored on a Devin Hardaway 40-yard field goal on its opening possession of the game.
+It didn’t appear it was going to be a defensive battle as Liberty Ranch (1-1) scored on a Devin Hardaway 40-yard field goal on its opening possession.

 Los Banos (2-0) answered right back with its most impressive drive of the night.
-Starting at their own 20, the Tigers marched 80 yards in 15 plays to take the lead.
-Antonio Lopez (12 carries, 53 yards) punched it in from 1 yard out to give LB a 6-3 lead.
+Starting at their 20, the Tigers marched 80 yards in 15 plays to take the lead.
+Antonio Lopez (12 carries, 53 yards) punched it in from one yard out to give Los Banos a 6-3 lead.

-The Tigers struck again two series later, when Corral (7 of 13 passing for 94 yards) hit a wide open Anthony Caballero for a 19-yard touchdown pass to make it 12-3 Los Banos with 5:08 left in the half.
+The Tigers struck again two series later when Corral (7 of 13 passing for 94 yards) hit a wide-open Anthony Caballero for a 19-yard touchdown pass to make it 12-3 with 5:08 left in the half.

-The Tiger defense picked them up.
-Chris Silva (nine tackles), Mason Leao (nine), Vincent Alvarez (eight) and Juan Bravo (eight) all had big nights, while Tristan Soares produced a big sack and forced fumble.
+The Tigers’ defense picked up the offense.
+Chris Silva (nine tackles), Mason Leao (nine), Vincent Alvarez (eight) and Juan Bravo (eight) had big nights, while Tristan Soares produced a big sack and forced fumble.

 “We faced a little adversity tonight and the kids responded,” Caropreso said.
 “The defense played great all game, but the offense was pretty stagnant throughout.
 We have to execute better.
 We had a handful of blown plays.
 We dropped some balls and we just missed some big plays.